SmartBear-DevRel/explore-cli/README.md

 > **Notes:**
 > - Compatible with Postman Collections v2.1
+> - Root level request get bundled into API folder with same name as collection
-> - Nested collections get flattened into a single Explore space
+> - Nested collections get added to an API folder with naming format (`parent folder - nested folder`)
 > - GraphQL collections/requests not supported
 > - Environments, Authorization data (not including explicit headers), Pre-request Scripts, Tests are not included in import